 While it’s a controversial to whether Rotom counts as a Legendary or not, it did get their music when you first encounter it in Diamond/Pearl.
 It’s also interesting with its Electric/Ghost typing.
 It’s not really an amazing Pokemon in those games, but it’s unique typing and look just made things pretty cool.

-Then Platinum happens and we’re introduced to 5 new forms of Rotom: Heat Rotom, Wast Rotom, Frost Rotom, Fan Rotom, and Mow Rotom.
+Then Platinum happens and we’re introduced to 5 new forms of Rotom: Heat Rotom, Wash Rotom, Frost Rotom, Fan Rotom, and Mow Rotom.
 Besides the obvious visual changes they also trade a move off from Thunder Shock with a single move of the particular form it takes on: Overheat, Hydro Pump, Blizzard, Air Slash, and Leaf Storm respectively.
 Interesting to note that Rotom doesn’t change typings in Gen 4 until…

 Generation 5 would bring new typings to these new forms.
 Of them, Heat Rotom, Frost Rotom, and Mow Rotom gets unique dual typings which is pretty cool!
 I’ve been biased to use Mow Rotom a lot because it’s got some new defenses and a lot of protection against other types.

 Getting into our actual Legendaries, we kick things off with the Lake trio with Uxie.
 Maybe it’s just me but the fact that it does have a golden mask? (face?) made it stand out to me.
 Beyond that it’s Psychic typing isn’t a new thing and it’s not exactly a powerhouse.

 I also thought the fuchsia color of Mesprit made it stand out quite a bit too, but like Uxie…not exactly worth using to be honest…just not that memorable.